 Don’t get me wrong- I like food.
 I like it a lot.
 You can probably tell that by looking at me.
 HA!

-But as a women in my early 40s, I haven’t developed a sophisticated palate and frankly eating at someplace like Victoria & Albert’s terrified me.
+But as a woman in my early 40s, I haven’t developed a sophisticated palate, and frankly eating at someplace like Victoria & Albert’s terrified me.

 I have manners, mostly, but what if I hated everything they served me?
 And eating for 2-3 hours in a stretch?